Invoca/developer-docs/source/api_documentation/transactions_api/_advertiser_param_table.rst

   * - order_city
     - City (Reported)
-    - [Call center integration only] &nbsp;Customer's city as given to the call center.
+    - [Call center integration only] Customer's city as given to the call center.

   * - original_order_id
     - Order ID
-    - [Sales reporting only] &nbsp;Id of the original transaction that this row is in reference to.
+    - [Sales reporting only] Id of the original transaction that this row is in reference to.
 Up-to 32 character string, can contain alphanumeric characters (i.e. 0-9A-Z) and the "-".

   * - payin_conditions
-    - Payout Conditions
+    - Payin Conditions
-    - Base condition with { highlighting } around the term(s) that disqualified @@advertiser payin.
-For example:<br /><span class="code">duration > 1 min and {in_region}</span>
+    - Base condition with { highlighting } around the term(s) that disqualified advertiser payin.
+For example: duration > 1 min and {in_region}

+  * - promo_line_description
+    - Promo Number Description
+    - Additional details about the transaction source

   * - qualified_regions
     - Qualified Regions